grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Usage

 Usage: `grafana-agent run [FLAG ...]
-FILE_NAME`
+PATH_NAME`

-`grafana-agent run` must be provided an argument which points at the River config file to use. `grafana-agent run` will immediately exit with an error if the River file wasn't specified, can't be loaded, or contained errors during the initial load.
+`grafana-agent run` must be provided an argument which points at the River configuration file to use, or a directory containing River configuration files.
+`grafana-agent run` will immediately exit with an error if the River file wasn't specified, can't be loaded, or contained errors during the initial load.

+If `PATH_NAME` is a directory, all files with a `.river` extension in that directory are loaded as a single configuration; component names must be unique across all River files in the directory.
+To allow multiple files that use the same component names, use [Modules][] instead.
+River files in subdirectories are ignored.

 Grafana Agent Flow will continue to run if subsequent reloads of the config file fail, potentially marking components as unhealthy depending on the nature